gigwegbe/synthetic_data_with_nvidia_replicator_and_edge_impulse/publish.md

 <table>
   <tr>
-     <td>Holiday Mention</td>
+     <td>Data Labeler </td>
-     <td>Present day in purple and selected day in pink</td>
+     <td>Data Annotation</td>
   </tr>
   <tr>
     <td><img src="media_assets/annotating_image.png"></td>
     <td><img src="media_assets/image_in_queue.png"></td>
   </tr>
  </table>

 We uploaded the generated images to Edge Impulse Studio, where we annotated the dataset into different classes.
-We carefully annotated each dataset version and trained using the Yolov5 object detection model.
-We tried a couple of input sizes ranging from 320, 512 and 1024 pixels before settling with 320.
+We carefully annotated each dataset version and trained using the <strong>Yolov5</strong> object detection model.
+We tried a couple of input sizes ranging from 320, 512 and 1024 pixels before settling with <strong>320</strong>.
 Edge Impulse provided an excellent version control system for models, which enabled us to track model performance across different dataset versions and hyperparameters.

  <table>
   <tr>